cs-summercrew/Summer19-SeedSystems/WebScrapers/RequestsScraper/README.md

-Please read the instructions we have added in comments in each .py file to ensure that you have the proper libriaries installed, and for helpful information.

 EsotericScraper.py uses the requests library to scrape the html from links at https://esolangs.org/wiki/Language_list.
 EsotericScraper.py creates and outputs to the file Scraped_Files.